ansible/ansible-documentation/docs/docsite/rst/community/communication.rst

   The :ref:`ansible_forum` is our default communication platform.
 Make sure you joined and use it before considering other options like Matrix.

 Join a channel any time to chat with fellow enthusiasts, participate in a Working Group meeting, or just say hello.
-To do it, you need:
+To chat on Matrix, you need:

 * a Matrix account (from `Matrix.org <https://app.element.io/#/register>`_ or any other Matrix homeserver)
 * a `Matrix client <https://matrix.org/clients/>`_ (we recommend `Element Webchat <https://app.element.io>`_)